Choose a total based on your preferred format or game length.

 - Behind each player's grid is one Summoner Core Zone where the Summoner card is placed.

-- Creatures are the only cards placed on the grid unless attaching Relics, Talismans, or Spell cards for buffs.
+- Creatures are the only cards placed on the grid unless attaching Relics or Spell cards for buffs.

 - Altars are placed in the Bond Pool Zone designated to the right of the grid.